richarah/steamlapse/README.md

 python chart.py
 ```

-This will prompt for a CSV file, create a Github-like timelapse of Steam activity for the user linked to that file.
+This will prompt for a CSV file, and create a Github-like timelapse of Steam activity for the user linked to that file.

 ### legend.py